Broadcom (NASDAQ:AVGO) Price Target Raised to $600.00

-AVGO has been the topic of a number of other reports.
-Summit Insights lowered Broadcom from a “buy” rating to a “hold” rating in a research report on Friday.
-Wells Fargo & Company upped their target price on Broadcom from $450.00 to $475.00 and gave the stock an “equal weight” rating in a research report on Friday, June 4th.
-Susquehanna reaffirmed a “buy” rating and set a $590.00 target price (up from $580.00) on shares of Broadcom in a research report on Friday.
-JPMorgan Chase & Co. upped their target price on Broadcom from $585.00 to $600.00 and gave the stock an “overweight” rating in a research report on Friday.
-Finally, Deutsche Bank Aktiengesellschaft upped their price target on Broadcom from $525.00 to $560.00 and gave the stock a “buy” rating in a report on Friday.
-Five investment analysts have rated the stock with a hold rating and twenty-two have assigned a buy rating to the company.
-Based on data from MarketBeat, the company has an average rating of “Buy” and a consensus price target of $547.88.
+Several other brokerages have also issued reports on AVGO.
+Rosenblatt Securities boosted their price objective on Broadcom from $540.00 to $550.00 and gave the company a buy rating in a research report on Friday, June 4th.
+Oppenheimer reiterated a buy rating and set a $575.00 price objective on shares of Broadcom in a research note on Thursday, May 27th. upped their price objective on Broadcom from $500.00 to $528.00 and gave the company a buy rating in a report on Friday, June 4th.
+Wells Fargo & Company increased their target price on Broadcom from $450.00 to $475.00 and gave the stock an equal weight rating in a report on Friday, June 4th.
+Finally, Citigroup reaffirmed a buy rating and issued a $585.00 price objective (up from $528.00) on shares of Broadcom in a research note on Friday.
+Five analysts have rated the stock with a hold rating and twenty-four have issued a buy rating to the stock.
+According to data from MarketBeat.com, Broadcom presently has an average rating of Buy and a consensus target price of $549.52.

 Broadcom, Inc is a global technology company, which designs, develops and supplies semiconductor and infrastructure software solutions.
 It operates through the following segments: Semiconductor Solutions and Infrastructure Software.
 The Semiconductor Solutions segment manages movement of data in data center, telecom, enterprise and embedded networking applications.